leoodeg/quiz-app/README.md

 ## This project consists of two main components:

 1. **Web Application**: A front-end quiz application developed using React, TypeScript, and Vite, where users can participate in quizzes and receive instant feedback.
-2. **Web Service**: A backend service built with Node.js and Express that fetches quiz data from a remote JSON source.
+2. **Web Service**: A backend service built with Node.js and Express, designed to fetch quiz data from a remote JSON source.
+It functions as a proxy server to retrieve S3 payloads while bypassing CORS restrictions.
+Additionally, it can be extended to provide separate endpoints for validation, data processing, and other enhancements.

-This project is designed to be lightweight, fast, and easy to set up, making it a great starting point for anyone interested in building interactive quiz-based applications.

 ## Getting Started